 Please don’t leave your trash behind.
 Take it with you.
-And don’t leave it in the jungle along the path, except for where the locals have hung bags for your garbage.
-I saw less plastic trash here than at other places in Central America.
+And don’t leave it in the jungle along the path.
+Locals have hung bags for your garbage.
+I saw less plastic litter in Yelapa than at other places in Central America.
 I hope it stays that way.

-On the walk back, don’t forget to stop and take in the views as they happen.
-I was too focused on ‘getting there’ and didn’t enjoy the scenery as much as I did on the way back.
+On the walk back from the upriver waterfall in Yelapa, don’t forget to stop and take in the views as they happen.
 It’s really beautiful.
 Another day in paradise.